Why Does My AC Keep Turning Off? These Are the Most Likely Reasons

-Your Air Conditioner Could Be Short Cycling
+Your Air Conditioner Might Be Short Cycling

 5 Problems That Can Lead to Your Air Conditioner Short Cycling

-Some Other Reasons Your AC Keeps Turning Off
+A Few Other Reasons Your AC Keeps Turning Off

-Electrical Malfunction: Any number of malfunctions with the wiring or an electrical switch can lead to a steady stream of shutdowns.
+Electrical Malfunction: Any number of malfunctions with the wiring or an electrical switch might lead to a steady stream of shutdowns.
 Maybe the wiring is old or damaged, but electrical problems should receive professional care for a prompt, safe solution.